Bepitic/ActionArtisan/README.md

 3. Provide the api key of openAI in the KEY variable of _env.py
 4. Copy `_env.py` into the lambda function as `env.py` (without the `_` )
 5. Set up an API Gateway with appropriate routes and methods(Push) to trigger the Lambda function.
-6. Update the route and path of the API into the `.env` variable in flutter
+6. Update the route and path of the API into the add 3 environmental variables in flutter

 ## Usage